MicrosoftDocs/power-automate-docs/articles/process-mining-visualize.md

 - **Loop**: The occurrence where a sequence of activities has one or more activities repeated.

-To learn more about the process map visual, go to [Process map overview (preview)](minit/process-map.md).
+To learn more about the process map visual, go to [Process map overview](minit/process-map.md).

 ## Use KPIs and visualizations for analytics